yougren/Space-Explosions/README.md

 ![alt-text](tut5.png)

-Note that I now iterate through the particles backwards now.
+Note that I iterate through the particles backwards now.
 The reason for this is that when an element is removed from an array, every element ahead of that removed one is pushed back to fill the gap.
 That means that when the index increments by 1, we are going to skip the particle that replaced the removed one.
 Here is a simple illustration of what happens:

 ***Index:*** 0  1  **2**  3  4